-HOT is delighted to announce our next show, the first ever musical staging of Nick Hornby's iconic Highbury novel, Fever Pitch.
+Our 2017 production saw the first ever musical staging of Nick Hornby's iconic Highbury novel, Fever Pitch

 Hornby’s book follows the ups and downs of life supporting Arsenal Football Club, intertwining stories of matches and the fortunes of the club with those of his own life as a writer.
-Composer Scott Stroman (HOT's Artistic Director) and librettist Tamsin Collison have re-imagined it as a comedy/drama featuring a cast of five professional actors and ten professional musicians with a large community chorus that includes 40 local school children.
+Re-imagine as a comedy/drama featuring a cast of five professional actors and ten professional musicians with a large community chorus that includes 40 local school children, Fever Pitch was staged 22-24 September 2017 at Islington's Union Chapel.
 With a musical style encompassing classical and jazz to terrace chants and folk-rock, the show reflects the diversity of our community and our common love of music that draws people together.

 HOT is grateful for support from Arts Council England, PRS for Music Foundation, Islington Council, the Nicholas Berwin Charitable Trust and the Arsenal Foundation.

 "A big-hearted piece of music-theatre whose American-flavoured score manages to hold both children and adults, professional and amateur performers within its generous compass.
 Will Fever Pitch have a life beyond its own community?
 It certainly deserves one."

 Photo credit: Claudia Marinaro & Patricia Woodward for Highbury Opera Theatre